Certified Forest Therapy Guide January 2020

 Clarksville YMCA Board of Directors, 2012 – 2015

-National Marketing Committee member for Amercians for the Arts annual conference in Nashville, 2013 – 2014
+National Marketing Committee member for the Amercians for the Arts annual conference in Nashville, 2013 – 2014

 Arts Build Communities program of the Clarksville-Montgomery County Arts & Heritage Development Council, 2013